-  Socialising is an important part of a dog’s life and has to be done correctly to avoid any issues.
+Socialising is an important part of a dog’s life and must be done correctly to avoid any issues.
 Kindergarten is the first steps in helping to socialise your dog and making them an all-round social dog.
-These classes generally also look into handling and preventing puppy biting, along with providing house training advice
+These classes generally also look into handling and preventing puppy biting, along with providing house training advice.

 Adult classes – the senior school for dogs – This is the time to start teaching more advanced stuff.
 A lot of dog training schools will start to teach exercise that will help your dog go for the Good Citizen scheme should they wish

 This includes good food manners, stay, loose lead walking, goto bed, walking amongst people to name just a few them.

 Classes generally last around 6 weeks per age bracket and are run by a professional.
 However, like choosing a good dog walker or pet sitter, it is important that you do homework to ensure the trainers use updated positive methods and also do ongoing CPD training rather than outdated “Barbera Woodhouse” type methods.

 Mealtimes can be used for training as well as when you are out on a walk etc. Essentially mix it up.
 After all, you don want your dog just being able to do a sit an stay in the kitchen but anywhere it is required for his and your safety

 As a bonus should you decide to go for the Kennel Club Good Citizen Gold, you will often find this opens doors to hotels etc. as they know the dog is well trained and well behaved

 You may also like to read our other puppy related articles

 - Importance of dog training classes

 - Dog Walking Etiquette